-Has a touchscreen for ease of operation.
+Has a touchscreen for ease of operation, and automatically flips in or out of selfie mode.
 No viewfinder, but the display screen can flip for odd-angle photos.
 Allows for video recording at a maximum resolution of 4K.
 Adds a built-in flash and Bluetooth connection option versus older PEN model cameras.

 Records normally at 16 megapixels, but also includes a 40-megapixel recording mode.
-Burst mode capability is outstanding at up to 10 frames per second.
+Full HD 1,080 video recording with focus peaking.
+Burst mode capability up to 10 frames per second.
 Offers an electronic viewfinder to frame the scene.
 Uses a 5-axis image stabilization technology for low-light photos.

 Among camera manufacturers, Olympus may not be as well known as some of its counterparts.
 However, Olympus probably deserves more consideration, as it has created a niche in the camera marketplace by shifting its focus away from DSLR cameras.

 Olympus has been manufacturing cameras for several decades, dating back to the days of film photography.
 After the market migrated from film to digital photography, Olympus continued making cameras, starting with digital SLRs, or DSLRs.

 With Canon and Nikon dominating the world of DSLRs, however, Olympus eventually shifted its attention in another direction.
 And Olympus has found its niche with mirrorless interchangeable lens cameras (ILCs) and waterproof point and shoot cameras.

 These cameras have proven to be extremely popular, delivering excellent style and performance in a fun-to-use design.
 If you want a camera that’s quite a bit different in look and feel from the typical DSLR camera, Olympus cameras are worth considering.